-Students enrolled in Flexible Enrollment Programs for Veterans must show attendance by submission of an assignment for each course enrolled prior to the end of week four (4) in the enrolled term.
+Students enrolled in the Veterans Advantage option must show attendance by submission of an assignment for each course enrolled prior to the end of week four (4) in the enrolled term.
 Students failing to show attendance will be automatically withdrawn from the course and a grade of "W" will be posted.
 Please refer to the Tuition Refund Policy for any eligible refund due.
 CSU will file VA Form 22-1999b with the Department of Veterans Affairs indicating course enrollment termination due to unsatisfactory attendance.
 This action will result in the suspension of benefit payments on courses reported.